janis-commerce/solr/README.md

 - Rejects `SolrError`: When something bad occurs

 ### ***async*** `updateSchema(model)`
-Update the fields schema by syncing the current fields schema in Solr with the defined schema in the model static getter `schema`.
+Update the fields types and schema by syncing the current fields schema in Solr with the defined schema in the model static getter `schema`* and `fieldTypes`**.

 - model `Model`: A model instance

 - Resolves `Boolean`: `true` if the operation was successful
 - Rejects `SolrError`: When something bad occurs

-If you need details about how to define the fields schema in the model, see the schema apart [below](#schema)
+*If you need details about how to define the fields schema in the model, see the schema apart [below](#Fields-schema)
+**If you need details about how to define the field types in the model, see the field types apart [below](#Field-types)

 #### Fields schema